rjoleary/cs444-joos-compiler/README.md

 tokens, so the only time where there were two consecutive `IntLiteral`s is when an integer had a leading zero.

-Another example of this occured with octal escapes inside strings. `"\400"` is illegal in Joos.
+Another example of this occurred with octal escapes inside strings. `"\400"` is illegal in Joos.
 However, the scanner accepted this as the StringLiteral composed of `"\4"` followed by `"00"`.
 This problem has not been addressed yet, but will be fixed in the future